Holi Moli Logo

 Frosted Guava Strain Difficulty: What Every Grower Should Know

 Frosted Guava is a beginner-friendly strain that grows well both indoors and outdoors, making it a solid choice if you’re planting your first crop.
 The plants usually stay medium height with strong, sturdy branches, so they’re easy to manage in grow tents or outdoor gardens.
-With basic care and a stable environment, growers can expect dense, resin-coated buds and rewarding yields without needing a bunch of advanced growing techniques.
+With basic care and a stable environment, growers can expect heavy, resin-coated buds and rewarding yields without needing a bunch of advanced growing techniques.

-Flowering Time 65-75 Days
+Flowering Time 65-75 Days tiny leaf

 -- Outdoor Grow (Full Sun / In Ground) --